ibexa/documentation-developer/docs/updating/from_2.5/to_3.3.latest.md

 #### VCL configuration for Fastly

-Ibexa DXP now supports Fastly shielding.
+[[= product_name =]] now supports Fastly shielding.
 If you are using Fastly and want to use shielding, you need to update your VCL files.

 !!! tip